grnet/maas2netbox/README.md

 * In order to check cabling of a node with a network switch, all switch ports must be declared beforehand to NetBox
-* Lenovo servers can have different types of Power Supply Units installed.
-At the moment this information cannot be recorded to the `PSU` NetBox custom field.
-* Lenovo Nodes have two Power Supply Units installed.
-If, for any reason, a firmware update fails to update both then their PSU firmware version is different.
-The current implementation of MaaS2Netbox fetches the first firmware found.